 To clean a lens, first remove any surface dirt by blowing it off with an ear syringe or by brushing it off with a clean camel's hair (extremely soft) brush.

-If this doesn't remove the dirt, dampen a lens tissue with lens cleaner, and very gently rub the lens in a circular motion.
-Turn or roll the tissue slightly to avoid rubbing any dirt over the lens surface.
+If this doesn't remove the dirt, dampen a lens tissue with lens cleaner and very gently rub the lens in a circular motion.
+Turn or roll the tissue slightly as you do to avoid rubbing any dirt over the lens surface.

 Never drip lens cleaner directly on a lens.
 It can easily seep behind lens elements and create a major problem.
 And don't clean a lens with silicon-treated lens tissues or the silicon-impregnated cloths commonly sold for cleaning eyeglasses.
 The residue may permanently discolor the coating.

 Condensation and raindrops on a lens can distort or even totally obscure an image.

 When a camera moves from a cool to a warm area, the lens frequently fogs up.
 This can be a major problem in cold climates.

 Even though you wipe moisture off the lens, the lens may continue to fog up until its temperature gets close to the surrounding air.